petershin/liferay-learn/docs/commerce/latest/en/pricing/developer-guide/price-list-api-basics.md

 ## Delete a Price List

-Delete an existing price list with the following cURL and Java commands.
+Delete an existing price list with cURL and Java `delete` commands.
 Replace `1234` with your price list's ID.

 ### PriceList_DELETE_ById.sh